irasan/babagifts/README.md

 * [Heroku](https://www.heroku.com/) and Postgres database for deployment;
 * [Balsamiq](https://balsamiq.com/) was used to create wireframes for the project;
 * [Favicon generator](https://www.favicon-generator.org/) was used to generate the favicon;
-* [Am I Responsive](http://ami.responsivedesign.is/) to create the images in this readme file of each page displayed on different screen sizes.
 * [Stripe](https://stripe.com/) is used to handle payments for the website.
 * [AWS S3](https://aws.amazon.com/) for storing static files.